 About

-I am a Ph.D. student in the Department of Linguistics at Cornell University.
-My other affiliations are with C.Psyd at Cornell, the Cornell Computational Linguistics Lab, the Cornell NLP group, and the Cornell Phonetics Lab.
-I recieved my B.A. in Computer Science and Mathematics from Columbia University.
+I am a Postdoctoral Associate in the Linguistics and Philosophy Department at the Massachusetts Institute of Technology.
+I received my Ph.D. from the Department of Linguistics at Cornell University.
+My other prior affiliations were with C.Psyd at Cornell, the Cornell Computational Linguistics Lab, the Cornell NLP group, and the Cornell Phonetics Lab.
+I received my B.A. in Computer Science and Mathematics from Columbia University.

 Research

 I am interested in computational psycholinguistics.
-In particuluar, I
+In particular, I

 want to understand the representational content of language and how